Hannah Locklear | April 11, 2024

-Summary: On average, credit card companies sue about 14.5% of consumers for non-payment.
+Summary: On average, credit card companies sue for non-payment in 1 out of 7 cases, or about 14.5% of the time.
 If you’re being sued for credit card debt, use SoloSuit to respond and win in court.

 Your credit card company will try to reach you if you fall behind with your payments.
 This is because creditors are allowed to pursue all means legally acceptable to collect their money from debtors.
 A lawsuit is also an option, but it is not usually the first legal measure creditors opt for.